 Parting Pattern and Loc Size

-Another thing you want to figure out is the type of parts you want and how big you’d like your Locs.
-Your parting pattern and size are the foundation of your Locs and will determine how you want them to mature.
+You want to figure out the type of parts you want and how big you’d like your Locs.
+Your parting pattern and size are the foundation of your Locs and will determine how they mature.

-Since this is the last time you’ll be parting your hair, you want to make sure it’s done right.
-This is why I decided to see a professional instead of starting my own Locs.
+Since this is the last time you’ll be parting your hair, you want to make sure it’s done correctly.

 I decided to get square parts and my Loctician did an amazing job!
 They’re neat just like I wanted them.

 I chose to get medium-sized twists.
-You want to make sure you don’t get them too big because your Locs will expand as they continue to mature.
-For the type of look I’m going for in the future, I know this size would be perfect for me!
+You don’t want to make them too big because your Locs will expand as they mature.
+For the type of look I’m going for in the future, I knew this size would be perfect!

 Caring for Starter Locs

-Related Post: How to Wash Your Starter Locs Without H2O
+Related Post: How to Combat an Itchy Scalp With Starter Locs

 - Starter Locs (3-6 months)